 1. Antelope Canyon (Upper and Lower), Page: This canyon has become insanely popular thanks to the ‘Gram, but there are plenty of other slot canyons in Northern Arizona that you can discover.
 That said, Antelope Canyon is undeniably one of the most beautiful places in Arizona.
 Both the upper and lower canyons are more of a stroll than an actual hike.
 Keep in mind you must pay and enter Upper and Lower canyon with a guide.
 Reservations are recommended.

 2. Horseshoe Bend, Page: Again, this is more of a quick stroll than a hike, but the canyon is beautiful.
 It would be more beautiful if the tour buses didn’t flood by the dozens.
-If you’re road tripping around Northern Arizona, check this itinerary.

 3. Havasu Falls: While this used to be one of my favorite hikes in Arizona, it has become so increasingly popular that it now requires an arm and leg and balling budget to reserve.
 All understandable because the land must be preserved and protected.
+Nevertheless, it’s a seriously epic waterfall that’s unlike any others in the continental USA.

 5. Rainbow Rim Trail – For a strenuous, rewarding, and lesser-visited hike, consider this trail along the north rim of the Grand Canyon.
 It is about 18 miles with a 3,100 elevation gain!
 Much of this trail is accessible for bikers as well.